IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ![Add user](../../images/vis-manual/en/select_add_user.png)

--   Check the box for [Programmatic access]
+-   Check the box for [Programmatic access].
--   Select [Next Step]
+-   Select [Next Step].

 ![Create user](../../images/vis-manual/en/create_user.png)

 ### 3. Set access authority

--   Select[Attach an existing policy directly]
+-   Select[Attach an existing policy directly].
--   Check the [AmazonDynamoDBReadOnlyAccess] policy and select [Next Step]
+-   Check the [AmazonDynamoDBReadOnlyAccess] policy and select [Next Step].

 ![Policy selection](../../images/vis-manual/en/select_policy.png)

-### 4. Enter [Add Tag] as desired and select [Next Step]
+### 4. Enter [Add Tag] as desired and select [Next Step].

 ### 5. Check the contents and if there is no problem, select the [Create User] button to create an account

--   After creating the account, download the csv file with the authentication information
+-   After creating the account, download the csv file with the authentication information.

     <span style="color: red;">※If you forget to download here, you will need to issue the authentication information again, so be sure to download it.</span>